-The fossilized remains of feathers attached to a bony tail preserved in a 99 million year old amber fossil has recently captured international attention.
-This isn’t the first time that feathers have been found in amber but earlier feather finds were found in isolation.
-This time they are attached to a structure which has been identified as the tail of a small dinosaur.
-These are clearly feathers by any general definition, however, they are morphologically distinct from any feather of birds alive today and they certainly are not flight feathers.
+In 2016 fossilized remains of feathers attached to a bony tail preserved in a 99 million year old amber fossil captured international attention.
+This wasn’t the first time that feathers have been found in amber but earlier feather discoveries were of feathers by themselves.
+This time unmistakable feathers were found attached to a structure which was identified as the tail of a small dinosaur.
+These were clearly feathers, however, they are morphologically distinct from the feathers of birds alive today and lack many specific characteristics of flight feathers.

 The Young-earth creationist’ (YEC) response to feathered dinosaurs

 Over the past decade a flood of new fossils and continued studies of old fossils has built a stronger and stronger case that many dinosaurs – particularly the theropods – had at least some form of feathery plumage not related to the ability to fly.
 The first—and in some cases continued—response of YECs was denial.
 Fossils were either fakes or the feathers weren’t really feathers.
 But the onslaught of feathery fossils has forced YECs to continually respond to each new discovery and they have evolved some new arguments.

 As I will demonstrate below, some YECs have softened their once absolute statements or have altered their definition of what constitutes a bird to accommodate the new feathered fossils.

 But let’s allow the YECs to respond with their own words.
 What I have done is copied the last summary paragraph of many articles over the past 10 years.
 Yes, the context is missing in some cases but the general flavor of their conclusions should be apparent and I have provided links to the original articles if you wish to consider the full context.

 Below all of these quotes I have summarized the YEC responses and provided my speculation about what I had expected the YEC response to this feathered dinosaur tail to be.
 Lastly, I include a string of updates made over the following month to document the YEC responses up to the present.